“Where are you?” she asks.

 She asks me if there’s a guide I can find and immediately I see the spiders.
 Perhaps they’ve been here all along.
 They know the way, but they’re poisonous.
+And they have eyes everywhere.
 I will never ask them the way.
 I will never invite them on this journey.
 And then I see a smaller, silver spider.
 Just one.
 A spider spirit.
 The essence of the all spiders’ patience, craft, and knowledge.
 This spider has no need for poison to protect her.
 She is magical.
 And I follow her.

 Neglect is here.
 Overgrown plants are here.
 This hovel has never been occupied, never lived in, loved or cared for.
 It is dirty and lonely.
 It is private.
 It is the core of all things.
 It is locked and there is no key.
 What was the purpose of my coming here, I wonder, if I cannot open the door?
 For I know, above all things, that this is my hovel.
 I am the owner of this hovel even though I cannot recall its existence.
 So I sit next to it for a while and ponder.
 Perhaps my spirit spider can get into the keyhole, I think.
 But I do not command the spirit spider.
 She is not mine to command.
 Yet still she sits in front of me and waits.
 My eyes adjust to see the finer details of the thicket and I see a flower.
 A white flower.
 It doesn’t belong here.
 I see it and I know that it marks the place where someone-is it me?-buried the key.

 It’s a hut.
 No more, no less.
 It is dry.
 Oddly warm.
 Peaceful.
 It’s also blank.
 Utterly blank.
 Devoid of all personality.
 Whatever I was hoping for is not here.
 Then I realise.
 That this hut, is mine.
 This space is mine.
 Nobody can find it.
 Nobody knows about it.
 It is my core, and no one is allowed here.
+Not even me anymore.
 But I think, I think I remember battles here.
 Battles when I was too small, too weak to defend it.

-‘Now the work begins,’ she says.
+“Now the work begins,” she says.

 ‘What if someone finds me again?’
 I ask.
 It has been my finest ability.
 The transformation of myself into other people.
 Once a compulsion and now?